GeopaymeEE/DecentralBank.com/README.md

 Geopay.me
 =================

-Geopay.me Decentralized Bitcoin Purchases website
+Geopay.me Decentralize how you Buy Bitcoins website

-Eliminate Ex-changes and give the power to the Merchant.
+Eliminate Bitcoin Exchanges and decentralize the power to buy bitcoins.